 Doctoral students are required to write a dissertation for a doctoral or a licentiate degree, either as a monograph or as a unified collection of previously published papers.
 The department recommends the latter.
 Candidates are required to defend their licentiate dissertation at a seminar and their doctoral dissertation at a public examination.
 Further information is provided by the policy documents "Doctoral Dissertation Requirements" and "Licentiate Dissertation Requirements".
+The courses should be approved before disputation.

-The dissertation topic is chosen in consultation with the advisor and the examiner.
-The dissertation can be written in Swedish, Danish, Norwegian or English.
-Certain parts of an article dissertation must be in English.
+The dissertation topic is chosen by the candidate in consultation with the advisor and the examiner.
+It is to be recommended that the topic chosen relate to a public health science profile area at Karlstad University.
+The unifying frame can be written in a Scandinavian language or in English.
+The articles should be written in English for dissemination.